Getting to the Smith

 If your plan is to fly to Montana on a commercial airline we recommend that you make reservations as soon as possible once you have firm river dates.
-You'll want to fly into Montana the day before your first scheduled river day arriving in the afternoon.
+Check Availability Here.
+You'll need to fly into Montana the day before your first scheduled river day - arriving in the afternoon.

 Here are some flight scenarios in order of preference:

-2) You can fly into Missoula and out of Great Falls.
+You can fly in and out of Helena.

-When you arrive you will be greeted by one of our crew at the airport and we will make the drive to White Sulphur Springs.
+When you arrive, you will be greeted by one of our crew at the airport and we will make the drive to White Sulphur Springs.
 There will be a room waiting for you at a hotel.
-The following morning we will begin our 60-mile expedition about 9a.m.
+The following morning, we will begin our 60-mile journey about 9 am.

-We recommend you make reservations in Great Falls at the Best Western Heritage Inn (406-761-1900), or in Helena by calling the Wingate Inn (406-449-3000).
-All have excellent accommodations and a shuttle service to the airport.
+We recommend you make reservations in Great Falls at the Best Western Heritage Inn (406-761-1900), or in Helena by calling the Best Western Premier Great Northern (406-457-5500).
+Both have excellent accommodations and a shuttle service to the airport.
 If, however, you will be driving and want your car waiting for you when you get off the river, we can arrange to have it shuttled for you.

 Weight and size are important considerations on our trips.
 Think of your gear in terms of two separate groups.
 The first group is gear that is packed away on our large cargo boats each day and goes down ahead of the fishing boats to the evening campsite.

 This gear should consist of a sleeping bag and one large, soft duffel that contains your clothing and other personal items.
 We will provide you with a rubberized "dry-bag" to protect this duffel.
 Hard sided duffels will not go inside the dry-bags (this includes bags like Simms duffels with handles and wheels.)

 If you choose to fly with hard sided luggage be prepared to repack into the dry-bag for your time on the river.
 Your luggage will be waiting for you at the end of the trip.